AutomotiveDevOps/python_CANape/README.md

     canape.attach_asap(a2l=r"C:\Vector\Data\Experiment1\TopSecret.a2l",
                         channel = 2);

-To create a connection to a CAN device, the module can to be created like this:
+To create a connection to a CAN device, the module can be created like this:

     canape.create_module (name = "CAN",
                           database= r"C:\Vector\Data\Experiment1\TopSecret.dbc",,